khalid-hussain/shaheen/chap22.md

 "Zubaida is absolutely fine.
 For the sake of listening to stories, she just dozes off in Yusuf's room.
 Where is Bashir?"

-Badr Bin Mughira replied, "He's bringing the wounded ones along with him.
+Badr bin Mughira replied, "He's bringing the wounded ones along with him.
 Hopefully, he will reach here by tomorrow.
 This time, two hundred of our men were injured and fifty mujahideen were martyred in the battle while more than three thousand enemy soldiers were condemned to death."

 Rabia was looking at her husband silently.
 The noise of the soldiers gathered outside the fort could be heard.
 Suddenly, the door of the adjacent room opened and a seven-year old boy appeared wiping his eyes.
-He ran and embraced Badr Bin Mughira.
+He ran and embraced Badr bin Mughira.

-Badr Bin Mughira picked him up and hugged him and said as he kissed his forehead, "Yusuf, my son, you were awake?"
+Badr bin Mughira picked him up and hugged him and said as he kissed his forehead, "Yusuf, my son, you were awake?"

 Yusuf replied, "Zubaida woke me up.
 You are leaving again?
 I will definitely